This post contains affiliate links.

 Has anyone had any problems with their router slowing down their internet connection?
 I’d love to hear your stories.
 Feel free to post your experiences in the comment section below, or send me an email via the Contact Me page.

-If you’d like to read about how your other devices can affect your internet connection, check out the following articles that I’ve previously published:
+If you’d like to read more about similar topics, check out the following articles that I’ve previously published: